cloudoutloud/flux-repo/README.md

 # flux-repo
-This is a repo that is sync to weave flux on creation line demo cluster.
+This is a repo that is sync to weave flux on demo cluster.
 (also used for testing with ARGO-CD)